klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This command shows all versions of the given modules.

-Optional parameter MODULES specifies which :term:`modules` are shown.
+Optional parameter MODULES specifies the names of :term:`modules` shown.
 If no :term:`modules` are given the command shows all :term:`versions` of all :term:`modules`.